 When a user inputs a password to a web application, the password is sent to the web server.
 The web server then appends the salt to the password and performs a hash function on the password and a salt and compares this output hash with the hash stored in the database for the user.
 If the hashes match for that user, the user is granted access.
 Hashing ensures in the event of a breach, or malicious insider the original passwords can never be retrieved.
 Salting ensures that, if a breach does occur, an attacker cannot determine which users have the same passwords.

-Encoding: Reversible transformation of data format, used to preserve usability of data.
+Encoding: Reversible transformation of data format, used to preserve the usability of data.

-Hashing: Is a one-way summary of data, cannot be reversed, used to validate the integrity of data.
+Hashing: A one-way summary of data that cannot be reversed and is used to validate the integrity of data.

-Encryption: Secure encoding of data used to protect confidentiality of data.
+Encryption: Secure encoding of data used to protect the confidentiality of data.